 Other equivalent competence and attainment will be taken into account and your individual circumstances can be discussed at interview or at our information evenings.

-For the riding pathway, the minimum riding requirement is being able to walk, trot and canter confidently and in balance and to be able to jump a small course of fences.
+For the riding pathway, the minimum riding requirement is being able to walk, trot and canter confidently and in balance.
 Riders will be assessed at the start of the course and those not achieving this standard will be offered the non-riding option.

-To ensure the welfare of our horses, we operate a personal weight restriction of no more than 13 stone.
+To ensure the welfare of our horses, we operate a personal weight restriction of no more than 13 stone and applicants must provide their own PPE to current safety standards.

 To progress to Year 2 of this course, you will be required to obtain a Merit grade or above during the first year.